 In general, the AlignmentFill region is before the regions it is aligning, and within a byte, the meaning of 'before' is interpreted with respect to the dfdl:bitOrder.

-When dfdl:bitOrder is 'mostSignificantBitFirst', then bits with more significance are before bits with less significance, so the AlignmentFill region occupies the most significant bits of the byte.

-When dfdl:bitOrder is 'leastSignificantBitFirst', then bits with less significance are before bits with more significance, so the AlignmentFill region occupies the least significant bits of the byte.
+When dfdl:bitOrder is 'mostSignificantBitFirst', then bits with more significance are before bits with less significance, so the AlignmentFill region occupies more significant bits of the byte relative to the bits of the element itself.When dfdl:bitOrder is 'leastSignificantBitFirst', then bits with less significance are before bits with more significance, so the AlignmentFill region occupies less significant bits of the byte relative to the bits of the element itself.

 Consider a structure of 2 logical elements.
-Assume dfdl:lengthUnits='bits', dfdl:representation='binary', dfdl:binaryNumberRep='binary' dfdl:alignmentUnits='bits', and assume the data is at the begining of the data stream.
+Assume dfdl:lengthUnits='bits', dfdl:representation='binary', dfdl:binaryNumberRep='binary', dfdl:alignmentUnits='bits', and assume the data is at the begining of the data stream.

 <element name="A" type="xs:int" dfdl:length="2" dfdl:alignment='8'/>